openstack-attic/image-api/openstack-image-service-api/src/markdown/image-api-v2.0.md

 #OpenStack Image Service API v2 Reference

+The Image Service API v2 provides methods for storing and retrieving disk and server images.

-##General API Information
+#General API Information

-###Versioning
+##Versioning

 **Two-part versioning scheme**

 The Image Service API v2 follows the lead of the v1 API and use a major version and a minor version.
-For example, 'v2.3' would break down to major version 2 and minor version 3
+For example, 'v2.3' would break down to major version 2 and minor version 3.

 **Backwards-compatibility**